Voluntary Home Buyout

 FEDERAL FUNDS FOR VOLUNTARY BUYOUT

 The level of activity in the District’s voluntary buyout program is influenced heavily by the availability of federal funds to leverage the District's funds that support it.
-The Federal Emergency Management Agency (FEMA), through the Texas Governor’s Division of Emergency Management (TxDEM) and the Texas Water Development Board (TWDB), has provided substantial federal funding for the purchase of flood-prone homes through FEMA's Flood Mitigation Assistance program (FMA), the Hazard Mitigation Grant Program (HMGP), the Pre-Disaster Mitigation program (PDM), and the Severe Repetitive Loss program (SRL).
+The Federal Emergency Management Agency (FEMA), through the Texas Governor’s Division of Emergency Management (TxDEM) and the Texas Water Development Board (TWDB), has provided substantial federal funding for the purchase of flood-prone homes through FEMA's Flood Mitigation Assistance program (FMA), the Hazard Mitigation Grant Program (HMGP), and the Pre-Disaster Mitigation program (PDM).
 By pursuing FEMA grants, the District leverages each dollar it spends into as much as two to four dollars to acquire and demolish homes that are at high risk of flooding in the future.
 Federal funding for home buyout has historically required local matching funds of at least 25%, although some grant programs are now paying up to 100% of eligible costs.
 In addition to matching funds, the District also funds certain expenses (such as some relocation costs) that are not covered by the FEMA grants.

 It is important to note that, although some grant funds are made available after a disaster declaration, these buyout grants do not provide immediate flood recovery assistance.
 These programs typically take eight to twelve months after the flood event to even get started, and then may take place over a period of many years following a flood event.
 Buyouts are intended to prevent future flood damages.